Harbor View Plaza

 None of the MLS records for this building mark community laundry as an amenity, and no remarks mention a shared laundry room or coin laundry.
 Amenities lists instead focus on pool, BBQ, car wash, storage, and bike/surfboard racks, while stressing in-unit washer/dryers, indicating there is likely no community laundry facility.

-I looked for phrases like laundry on each floor, laundry room on every floor, and floor-by-floor laundry, but found none.
-The remarks mainly describe in-unit washer/dryer or general laundry references, which do not indicate community laundry on every floor.
+I searched the public remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar floor-by-floor laundry references.
+The listings instead repeatedly mention in-unit washer/dryer, which does not support community laundry on every floor.

 Strong, consistent evidence that the building provides covered parking: at least a dozen (≈15+) listings explicitly reference covered or secured parking (quotes include "assigned covered parking stall", "1 covered corner parking stall", "covered, secured parking", "covered tandem parking").
 These references are widespread among different listings/agents, indicating the feature is building-wide.